 By using a travel security cable, you make it nearly impossible for grab-and-go thieves to take your bag in a hurry.

-Or even add an extra layer of security to your door as pictured below:
+Or, there’s even the option to add an extra layer of security to your door.

 #3) SAFEGO Portable Travel Safe